Leo40Git/LionEngine/README.md

 # LionEngine
-A game engine based on LWJGL 3.
+A game engine based on LWJGL 3's BGFX bindings.